Administration for Children and Families, Office of Community Services.

 Technical assistance—A problem-solving event generally using the services of a specialist.
 Such services may be provided on-site, by telephone or by other communications.
 These services address specific problems and are intended to assist with immediate resolution of a given problem or set of problems.

-Temporary Assistance for Needy Families (TANF)—The Federal block grant program authorized in Title I of the Personal Responsibility and Work Opportunity Reconciliation Act of 1996 (Public Law 104-193).
+Temporary Assistance for Needy Families (TANF)—The Federal block grant program authorized in Title I of the Personal Responsibility and Work Opportunity Reconciliation Act of 1996 (Pub.
+L. 104-193).
 The TANF program transformed “welfare” into a system that requires work in exchange for time-limited assistance.

 Third party—Any individual, organization or business entity that is not the direct recipient of grant funds.